jrhea/bashquiat/README.md

 # eth-utils

-a collection of ethereum related scripts and utils
+a collection of ethereum related scripts and utils written in bash